 We simulated 100 such datasets, with the true $\theta$ drawn for each simulation from the prior.
-For each dataset, we ran three different methods to obtain approximations to the smoothing distribution $[\theta,\bx_{1:T}|\by_{1:T}]$ using a starting value of $\theta=0.5$.
-The first method considered was the EnKS in Algorithm \ref{alg:enks} with $N=$1,000 and state augmentation; that is, $\theta$ was treated as part of the state vector $\bx_t$ with artificial evolution distribution $\theta_t | \theta_{t-1} \sim \normal(\theta_{t-1},0.1^2)$.
-We also considered the GEnKS in Algorithm \ref{alg:genks}.
+For each dataset, we ran three different methods to obtain approximations to the smoothing distribution $p(\theta,\bx_{1:T}|\by_{1:T})$ using a starting value of $\theta=0.5$.
+The first method considered was the EnKS in Algorithm \ref{alg:enks} with $N= $ 1,000 and state augmentation; that is, $\theta$ was treated as part of the state vector $\bx_t$ with artificial evolution distribution $\theta_t | \theta_{t-1} \sim \normal(\theta_{t-1},0.1^2)$.
+We also considered the GEnKS in Example \ref{ex:lorenzgenks}.
 For both EnKS algorithms with used a taper over time and space given by a Wendland correlation function with radius 3 and 8, respectively.
-Finally, we considered the particle Gibbs sampler \citep[][Sect.~2.4.3]{Andrieu2010}.
+Finally, we considered the particle Gibbs sampler \citep[][Sect.~2.4.3]{Andrieu2010}, which uses the same distribution as the EnKS in \eqref{eq:lorenzfcd} to update $\theta$, but uses a ``conditional'' particle filter to sample from the FCD of the state $\bx_{1:T}$ given the data and $\theta$.
 For both the GEnKS and the particle Gibbs sampler, we used an ensemble size of $N=50$ and 100 Gibbs iterations, the first 20 of which were considered burn-in.
-For the GEnKS in Algorithm \ref{alg:genks}, we can skip sampling $\by_{1:T}$ (Step 2(b)) because here $\by_t = \bz_t$ was given by the data.
-The full-conditional distribution (FCD) of the static parameter $\theta$ in Step 2(c) is available in closed form: